wtto00/wtto00.github.io/src/content/blog/eslint-vue3-vite.md

 yarn eslint --init
 ```

-> ✔ How would you like to use ESLint? · style
+> ✔ How would you like to use ESLint？ · style
-> ✔ What type of modules does your project use? · esm
+> ✔ What type of modules does your project use？ · esm
-> ✔ Which framework does your project use? · vue
+> ✔ Which framework does your project use？ · vue
-> ✔ Does your project use TypeScript? · No / Yes
+> ✔ Does your project use TypeScript？ · No / Yes
-> ✔ Where does your code run? · browser, node
+> ✔ Where does your code run？ · browser，node
-> ✔ How would you like to define a style for your project? · guide
+> ✔ How would you like to define a style for your project？ · guide
-> ✔ Which style guide do you want to follow? · airbnb
+> ✔ Which style guide do you want to follow？ · airbnb
-> ✔ What format do you want your config file to be in? · JavaScript
+> ✔ What format do you want your config file to be in？ · JavaScript
 > Checking peerDependencies of eslint-config-airbnb-base@latest
-> The config that you've selected requires the following dependencies:
+> The config that you've selected requires the following dependencies：
 >
 > eslint-plugin-vue@latest eslint-config-airbnb-base@latest eslint@^5.16.0 || ^6.8.0 || ^7.2.0 eslint-plugin-import@^2.22.1
-> ✔ Would you like to install them now with npm? · No / Yes
+> ✔ Would you like to install them now with npm？ · No / Yes

 ```bash
 rm -rf package-lock.json
 ```

-### .eslintrc.js
+### 。eslintrc.js

 根据腾讯代码规范，添加以下规则